The role of knowing and acknowledging the spiritual self in building harmonious and flourishing global communities.

-I often use puppets and sand tray in therapy especially when working with children dealing with trauma.
-Use of puppets and sand tray, allows an emotionally safe space between the person and the story.
+I often use puppets and sand trays in therapy, especially when working with children dealing with trauma.
+The use of puppets and sand tray allows an emotionally safe space between the person and the story.
 It makes it possible for us to tell our story without becoming overwhelmed by the emotional charge of the story.
 It is as if, we become the observer of our own story!

-The unconditional respect and love for each other and the joy of my interns to welcome influence from my interventions models a unique cross generational collaboration and friendship seldom witnessed, specially within the Western norm of generational divide.
-This modeling of the spirit of collaboration and trust provided every one a chance to experience the transforming power of unity in diversity.
-The experience of unity in diversity, is vital to put into perspective the self destructive divide we have imposed on human condition using the materialistic lens of race, economics, class, gender, age, color or religion.
-Modeling unity in diversity can play a powerful role in healing the social and spiritual wounds of mistrust, loneliness, violence, apathy, conflict, bullying separate but equal, and much more which is unfortunately a norm in our schools.
-The modeling of unity in diversity, we observed, is the best powerful tools for social emotional learning skill for students, their families and the community.
+The unconditional respect and love for each other and the joy of my interns to welcome influence from my interventions model a unique cross-generational collaboration and friendship seldom witnessed, especially within the Western norm of the generational divide.
+This modeling of the spirit of collaboration and trust provided everyone a chance to experience the transforming power of unity in diversity.
+The experience of unity in diversity is vital to put into perspective the self-destructive divide we have imposed on the human condition using the materialistic lens of race, economics, class, gender, age, color, or religion.
+Modeling unity in diversity can play a powerful role in healing the social and spiritual wounds of mistrust, loneliness, violence, apathy, conflict, bullying separate but equal, and much more which is, unfortunately, a norm in our schools.
+The modeling of unity in diversity, we observed, is the best powerful tool for social-emotional learning skills for students, their families, and the community.
 In this modeling the beauty of each individual’s humanity becomes manifest and everyone welcomes the universal powers of the spirit of humanity manifested in themselves and others with a radiant heart.

 When our after-school Empowerment program evolved into an in-school Transformative Mediation/Empowerment class at the beginning of the 2016 school year at Palomares Academy of Health Sciences in Pomona Unified School District, we were struck by the unexpected resistance of our students.
-For most part our students seemed cynical, skeptic and at best, unwilling to get engaged in an upbeat, interactive, and unfamiliar integrated education process.
-The wrote n their journals; :”You guys are weird”!!
+For the most part, our students seemed cynical, skeptical, and at best, unwilling to get engaged in an upbeat, interactive, and unfamiliar integrated education process.
+They wrote n their journals; “You guys are weird”!!

-In a paper published by American Education: A Work In Progress Rebecca Isenhart HS 102-103 Professors Erika Williams and Wendy Walters May 4, 2011 we learn:
+In a paper published by American Education: A Work In Progress by Rebecca Isenhart HS 102-103 Professors Erika Williams and Wendy Walters on May 4, 2011, we learn: